nicoguaro/nicoguaro.github.io/posts/graph_makeover.rst

 - Right and top spines are not contributing to the plot.
 - Annotations are stealing protagonism from the data.
 - It looks clutterd with lines and markers.
-- It is an `spaghetti graph <http://www.storytellingwithdata.com/blog/2013/03/avoiding-spaghetti-graph>`__.
+- It is a `spaghetti graph <http://www.storytellingwithdata.com/blog/2013/03/avoiding-spaghetti-graph>`__.

 The following snippet generates this graph.